pomma89/troschuetz.random/README.md

 After a request from a user, the library has been modified in order to allow it to be easily extended or modified.

-As of version 4.0.0, these extensibility cases are supported:
+Starting from version 4.0, these extensibility cases are supported:

 * Defining a custom generator by extending the AbstractGenerator class.
 * Defining a custom distribution, by extending the AbstractDistribution class and by implementing either IContinuousDistribution or IDiscreteDistribution.